trickest/resolvers/README.md

 - This workflow is scheduled to run constantly.

 ## Contribution
-All contributions/ideas/suggestions are welcome!
-Feel free to create a new ticket via [GitHub issues](https://github.com/trickest/resolvers/issues), tweet at us [@trick3st](https://twitter.com/trick3st), or join the conversation on [Discord](https://discord.gg/7HZmFYTGcQ).
+All contributions are welcome!
+You can create a pull request editing [resolvers-community.txt](resolvers-community.txt) to contribute new DNS servers to the project.
+For any other suggestions/questions, feel free to create a new ticket via [GitHub issues](https://github.com/trickest/resolvers/issues), tweet at us [@trick3st](https://twitter.com/trick3st), or join the conversation on [Discord](https://discord.gg/7HZmFYTGcQ).

 ## Build your own workflows!
 We believe in the value of tinkering.
 Sign up for a demo on [trickest.com](https://trickest.com) to customize this workflow to your use case, get access to many more workflows, or build your own from scratch!